How to Overcome Writer’s Block

-“Whenever life is overwhelming, ignore everything else and just focus on the next tangible step,” Bryan.
+“Whenever life is overwhelming, ignore everything else and just focus on the next tangible step.” – Bryan Dickerson.

-In psychology, the experience called flow, also known as being in the zone, is mental state in which a person performing an activity is fully immersed in a feeling of energized focus, full involvement, and enjoyment in the activity.
-In essence, flow is characterized by complete absorption in what one does and a resulting loss in one’s sense of space and time.
+In psychology, the experience called flow, also known as “being in the zone,” is mental state in which a person performing an activity is fully immersed in a feeling of energized focus, total-involvement, and enjoyment of the task.
+In essence, flow is characterized by a complete absorption in what one does and a resulting loss in one’s sense of space and time.

 Without intrinsic motivation it is virtually impossible to establish flow, but when motivation is high and the task is challenging, flow can be achieved naturally.
-You can’t force flow or expect that it will be there as part of every writing session, but I bring it up because it is one of the ways you can accomplish significant progress on your novel without having the process feel like work.
-Learning to court the experience of flow can not only make your daily writing as effortless as possible, but can lead to extra productivity without feeling like you are exerting more effort.
+You can’t force flow or expect that it will be there as part of every writing session.
+However, I bring it up here because it is one of the ways you can accomplish significant progress on your novel without having the process feel like work.
+Learning to court the experience of flow will not only make your daily writing as effortless as possible, but can lead to extra productivity without feeling like you are exerting more effort.

-Using these techniques and others (by developing them as core writing skillsets), even severe writer’s block can be mitigated and managed over time, allowing your novel to keep growing a little bit every day.
+Using these techniques, even severe writer’s block can be mitigated and managed over time, allowing your novel to keep growing a little bit every day.

 That’s it for the introduction to my approach to the wring process, now it’s time to dive into the details with the first major section of this guide, “The Planning Process.”